The workshop demonstrates how dialogue can move beyond discussion and become collective strategy.

 FOR WHOM?

-The workshop is specifically designed for civil society practitioners and dialogue facilitators who design and lead participatory initiatives, particularly those involving youth engagement.
-The training trengthens the professional competence of those who shape dialogue and decision-making structures within their organisations.
+Ten civil society practitioners and members of the Anna Lindh Foundation Swedish network participated in this workshop.
+The training strengthened the professional competence of those who shape dialogue and decision-making structures within their organisations.

-Participants begin by mapping their organisational realities, identifying power dynamics, participation gaps, and areas of tension.
+Participants began with mapping their organisational realities, identifying power dynamics, participation gaps, and areas of tension.

-Participants practice concrete facilitation tools that can be directly applied in youth programmes, intercultural initiatives, and internal strategy or governance processes.
-The workshop enhances their ability to navigate differences constructively, foster inclusive dialogue, and transform collective reflection into shared decisions and actionable commitments.
+Participants practised concrete facilitation tools that can be directly applied in youth programmes, intercultural initiatives, and internal strategy or governance processes.
+The workshop enhanced their ability to navigate differences constructively, foster inclusive dialogue, and transform collective reflection into shared decisions and actionable commitments.

 AGENDA: